Yahyaa-Tarsoo/Thread-Pool-in-C/README.md

 - The queue is a circular buffer, so tasks are added/removed in O(1) without shifting elements around
-- Workers sleep (don't spin/busy-wait) when there's nothing to do, and wake up when a task is added — using condition variables instead of a `while(true) { check flag }` loop
+- Workers sleep (don't spin/busy-wait) when there's nothing to do, and wake up when a task is added , using condition variables instead of a `while(true) { check flag }` loop
 - If the queue is full, `pool_add_task` blocks the caller until a slot opens up, instead of dropping tasks or growing unbounded
-- Shutdown is "graceful" — if you call `pool_shutdown()` while tasks are still queued, workers finish everything left before exiting, they don't just stop mid-queue
+- Shutdown is "graceful" i.e if you call `pool_shutdown()` while tasks are still queued, workers finish everything left before exiting, they don't just stop mid-queue
 - Tasks are generic: submit any function that takes a `void *`, so the pool